dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 - **Visual design** encodes importance through the image itself (the 1000 words in an image)
 - **Structural patterns** show usage through element positioning

-I took my years of creating alt text, mapped it to a [prompt template format](https://github.com/dylansheffer/alt-text-prompt) with output instructions specific to screen reader UX, and created a reusable pattern others can apply.
+I took my years of creating alt text, mapped it to a [prompt](https://github.com/dylan-isaac/Building-Ladders--Extending-Human-Agency-with-AI--Talk-/blob/main/Demo/prompt.md) with output instructions specific to screen reader UX, and created a reusable pattern others can apply.
 This pattern captures how an accessibility expert thinks about this translation problem.
 Now a creator can express their vision using their own words and have their intention snap to the correct symbolic representation for users who depend on accessibility metadata.

 <details>
 <summary><strong>View the Alt Text Prompt Template</strong></summary>